rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 scope remains essentially unchanged.

-In order to shift a subsequent section upwards in the section hierarchy, the default scopes of one or more open presequent sections need to be reduced.
+In order to shift a subsequent section upwards in the section hierarchy, the default scopes of one or more open presequent sections need to be restricted.
 That is, they need to be closed before the subsequent section will be entered.

 In order to shift a subsequent section downwards in the section hierarchy, a subsequent section must be located within the scope of all of its presequent ancestor sections.
-That is, the scope of all presequent ancestor sections must be widened in order to include the subsequent descendant section.
+That is, the scope of all presequent ancestor sections must be widened in order to include the "new" subsequent descendant section.

 **CLARIFICATION**
 The default definitions (type-2 sectioning nodes, parent containers and